Discovering environments with XRM: Cross-Risk Minimization ( )

-and let each twin take a gradient step to minimize their held-in class-balanced---according to the moving targets---cross-entropy loss.
+and let each network to minimize their held-in cross-entropy loss---according to the moving targets.

 The overarching intuition is that the label flipping~\cref{eq:flip} implements an ``echo chamber'' reinforcing the twins to rely on spurious correlation.
 Label flipping happens more often for confident held-out mistakes and early in training.
 These are two footprints of spurious correlations, since these are often easier and faster to capture.
-(In the context of neural networks, this is often referred to as a ``simplicity bias''~\citep{simplicity}.)
-Overall, the purpose of~\cref{eq:flip} is to transform the labels of the training data such that they do not longer represent the original classes, but spurious bias.
-Finally, the adjustment of~\cref{eq:flip} in terms of $n_\text{classes}$ ensures low flip probabilities at initialization, where most mistakes are due to weight randomness, and not due to spurious correlation.
+(In the context of neural networks, this is often referred to as a ``simplicity bias''~\citep{simplicity,gs}.)
+Overall, the purpose of~\cref{eq:flip} is to transform the labels of the training data such that they no longer represent the original classes, but spurious bias.
+Finally, the adjustment of~\cref{eq:flip} in terms of $n_\text{classes}$ ensures low flip probabilities at initialization, where mistakes are random, and not due to spurious correlation.
+We note that the ``echo chamber'' effect aligns the twin networks and that is crucially different from methods that use multiple networks to either disagree with or diversify spurious features~\citep{lff, cha2021swad, rame2022diverse, wortsman2022model, lee2022diversify, pagliardini2022agree, lin2023spurious, eastwood2023spuriosity}.

-\subsection{Twin model selection, counting label flips}
+\subsection{Twin Model Selection, Counting Label Flips}

-Before discovering environments, we must commit to a pair of twin predictors.
-Since these have their own hyper-parameters, \method{} would be incomplete without a phase-1 model selection criterion~\citep{domainbed}.
-We propose to select the twin hyper-parameters showing a maximum number of label flips \eqref{eq:flip} at the last iteration, and across the training data.
+Before discovering environments, we must commit to a pair of twin classifiers.
+Each of the twin networks own hyper-parameters, \method{} would be incomplete without a model selection criterion~\citep{domainbed}.
+We propose to select the twin hyper-parameters showing a maximum number of label flips at the last iteration, and across the training data.
 To reiterate, by ``counting flips'' we simply compare the vector of current labels with the vector of original labels---therefore, we do not accumulate counts of double or multiple flips per label.
 To understand why, recall that each label flip signifies one example that is confidently misclassified when held-out.
 Therefore, each label flip is evidence about reliance on spurious correlation, which consequently brings us closer to a clear-cut identification of the minority group.